View Categories

 • At the moment, complete prohibition is enforced in the states of Gujarat, Bihar, Nagaland, and the union territory of Lakshadweep.

-• In Gujarat, prohibition has been implemented since its formation in 1960.
+• Prohibition has been in place in Gujarat since its establishment in 1960.

-• In Nagaland, Nagaland Liquor Total Prohibition Act (NLTP) banned the sale and consumption of alcohol in 1989.
+• The Nagaland Liquor Total Prohibition Act (NLTP) enforced a ban on the sale and consumption of alcohol in Nagaland in 1989.

-• Bihar government has put a complete prohibition of alcohol in the state in 2016
+• The Bihar government imposed a complete prohibition on alcohol in the state in 2016.

 • Gujarat and Bihar are the states that prescribe death penalty for manufacturers, suppliers and sellers of hooch in cases of death due to spurious liquor consumption.